BUEC500C1/news-analyzer-benleone90/README.md

 # EC 500 Project - News Analyzer

-News Analyzer is a evolving web-based application that uses various APIs to allow users to upload documents, search newsfeeds, and analyze text.
+News Analyzer is an evolving web-based application that uses various APIs to allow users to upload documents, search newsfeeds, and analyze text.

 ## Setup